sandeep0804/sit725-2021-t2-evoting/README.md

 # Run the application
-Use visual studio to run the application.

 Follow the below steps to run the application
-1. Clone the github repository into your local system.
+1. Open visual studio code in your local system.
-2. Open repo using visual stidio code.
+2. Clone the repository in visual studio code using 'git clone' command.
-3. run 'npm install' to install dependencies
+3. run 'npm install' to install dependencies.
 4. run 'npm start' to start the application.
-5. Now open localhost:3000 in your web browser.
+5. Now open localhost:3000 in your web browser to start the application.

 # Copyrights